Wednesday, September 17, 2025

 Landspace has a pending IPO and is developing the Zhuque-3 rocket, which they plan to launch later this year.
 The Zhuque-3 will carry about 21,000 kg to LEO in an expendable configuration – less than an expendable Falcon 9, but more than a reusable Falcon 9.
 This connection to a rocket manufacturer is reminiscent of SpaceX's relationship with Starlink and Project Kuiper's with Blue Origin.
 (Several other Chinese companies are also working on reusable rockets).

 Honghu-3 was announced after Guowang and Qianfan, and relatively little is known of their plans and technology, but Landspace has valuable experience as a private company.
-As you see in this conversation with ChatGPT, Landscape has a complex mix of private, state and local government investors dating back to its founding, and it estimates the ownership breakdown as roughly 60% private, central government 15-20%, and provincial/municipal around 20%.
+As you see in this conversation with ChatGPT, Landscape has a complex mix of private, state, and local government investors dating back to its founding, and it estimates the ownership breakdown as roughly 60% private, national government 15-20%, and provincial/municipal around 20%.